Speech Language Therapy for Children in Vancouver

 The majority of the children develop speech and language skills in the first five years of life.
 A child who takes longer than that may have a problem.
-While there are many speech disorders There is no conventional way of treating speech disorders other than Speech Language Therapy.
+While there are many speech disorders There is no conventional way of treating speech disorders other than Speech Language Therapy in Vancouver.

 What is Speech Therapy?